-Pentecostal pastor and then Reformed minister, Dr Walter Hollenweger, retired professor of Missions at Birmingham University in England, has pioneered research on Pentecostalism for 40 years.
+Pentecostal pastor and then Reformed minister, Dr Walter Hollenweger, retired professor of Missions at Birmingham University in England, pioneered research on Pentecostalism for 40 years.

-He published The Pentecostals in 1972, which is still a classic survey of the worldwide pentecostal movement.
+He published The Pentecostals in 1972, which is still a classic survey of the worldwide Pentecostal movement.
 His recent book, Pentecostalism is in many ways a sequel.
-Hollenweger assesses the origins of the fastest growing religious movement in the world.
+Hollenweger assesses the origins of the fastest-growing religious movement in the world.
 He describes the theological stories of the pentecostal movement within its Black oral root, Catholic root, evangelical root, critical root, and ecumenical root.

 Cecil Robeck of Fuller Theological Seminary says, “I know of no one else who has the breadth of knowledge, the depth of understanding, or the grasp of such a broad base of scholarship to be able to write this book. … This fascinating book is at times playful, at times deadly serious, and at times simply informative.
 It will stretch the thinking of all who care to be taught, and challenge the hypocrisy of those who think they know it all.
 And it will help us all to understand better than we have before, the roots that have nurtured one of the most vital Christian movements in the twentieth century.”

 Harvey Cox of Harvard University and author of another investigation of Pentecostalism, Fire from Heaven, adds, “Pentecostalism is the fastest growing and most vital Christian movement on the globe today.
-What great news that the esteemed elder statesman of Pentecostal studies has now given us this comprehensive and absorbing account of how it stared and why it is growing.”
+What great news that the esteemed elder statesman of Pentecostal studies has now given us this comprehensive and absorbing account of how it started and why it is growing.”

 Almost 500 pages, it is not light reading, although it is peppered with vivid stories of Pentecostalism.
 If you want a light-weight paperback summary, look elsewhere.
 If you want a thorough, academic and fire-filled examination of this astounding movement, you have it in this book.